Free LinkedIn Message Template Generator

 This also keeps the form short.
 Instead of asking the user to describe the product, ICP, value proposition, and credibility from scratch, the generator can use the website as the base layer and only ask for the missing intent.

 Step 2.
-Choose the message tab and call to action
+Choose Type and CTA

 After the website is entered, the user should choose the message type from tabs: connection request, direct message, follow-up, or InMail.
 Each tab should change the length, pressure, and amount of context in the output.